Efficient Dense Frontier Detection for 2D Graph SLAM Based on Occupancy Grid Submaps: Algorithm analysis

 In \autoref{alg:handle_submap_update}, \autoref{algline:intersecting_submaps_query}, the complexity of querying the R-tree for submaps intersecting with the updated submap $si$ is $O(\log|S| + |S_{\cap si}|)$, where $S$ is the set of all submaps, and $S_{\cap si}$ is the set of submaps intersecting with the submap $si$.
 This also includes the complexity of inserting a finished submap bounding box into the R-tree.

-In \crefrange{algline:local_frontier_detection_begin}{algline:edge_detection}, naive local frontier detection runs in $O(A(si))$, where $A(si)$ is the area of submap $si$, i.e. the number of cells in the submap.
+In \crefrange{algline:local_frontier_detection_begin}{algline:local_frontier_detection_end}, occupancy grid classification and naive local frontier detection run in $O(A(si))$, where $A(si)$ is the area of submap $si$, i.e. the number of cells in the submap.

 The number of local frontier points in $si$, i.e. the perimeter of its local frontier $LF_{si}$ will be denoted as $P(LF_{si})$, while the global frontier of the submap $si$ and its perimeter will be denoted as $GF_{si}$ and $P(GF_{si})$, respectively.